SimonMaier/MarioKartHelmet/README.md

 # IMU-Joystick

-**A configurable DIY game controller, based on an Arduino Pro Micro and the MPU6050 accelerometer & gyroscope.**
+**An easy-to-build DIY game controller for PCs, based on the MPU6050 gyroscope & Arduino Pro Micro.**

 :video_game: